-We take a look at the 10 most scenic running routes the UK has to offer, from Wordsworth spots to Hadrian’s Wall.
+Inspired by last weekend’s London Marathon?
+Check out the 10 most scenic running routes the UK has to offer, from Wordsworth spots to Hadrian’s Wall.
 It’s never to early to start training – and these beautiful routes make it that much easier…

 If you’re training for a marathon, or just inspired to pop your trainers on and go for a bit of a jog, then you need to keep scrolling to find the pretty places to plod along here in the UK.
 Just click each headline for the details if one (or more) takes your fancy.